mhvk/screens/docs/background/multiple_screens.rst

 Velocities
 ~~~~~~~~~~

-In principle, the telescope, screens and pulsar will all have
+In principle, the telescope, screens and pulsar will all have velocities.
+One
-velocities.
-One sees that the entries in the matrix involve only
+sees that the entries in the matrix involve only directions of the telescope and
-angles of the telescope and screens and ratios of distances, which will
-change with time much slower than everything else.
-Hence, one can
+screens and ratios of distances, which will change with time much more slowly
-solve for the time derivatives of the parameters by applying the
+than everything else.
+Hence, one can solve for the time derivatives of the
-matrix inverse to the time derivatives of the entries of the
+parameters by applying the matrix inverse to the time derivatives of the entries
-right-hand side vector, which are simply the :math:`x` and :math:`y` components of
+of the right-hand side vector, which are simply the :math:`x` and :math:`y`
-the proper motions motions of the screens and the pulsar relative to
+components of the proper motions of the screens and the pulsar relative to the
-the telescope, i.e.,
+telescope, i.e.,

 .. math::
    :label: eq_derivatives_solution

    \left(\begin{matrix}
     \dot{\varsigma}_{t}\\
     \dot{\alpha}_{t}\\
     \dot{\varsigma}_{1}\\